etendosoftware/docs/docs/products/etendo-classic/user-guide/production-management/transactions.md

 ![](/docs/assets/drive/KIpOaB03M-1zAUmqLNzfu9ARrAWOZeHIQouUQYlDgkJb_inQARRCvSMFnCxiwEt-K_1XqOQUXFqiBA26Ca1dZWT6kirj7AbOvbDtThM1xH3Lj84yR1JdjPkhtelIaa4HGoIRr_1Karc9QwCzzeslEXE.png)

-The name is a selectable value in the task tab of the [_Maintenance Order_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/production-management#maintenance-order).
+The name is a selectable value in the task tab of the [Maintenance Order](/docs/products/etendo-classic/user-guide/production-management/transactions/#maintenance-order).

 !!! info
     Optionally, the Internal Consumption can be posted to the general ledger journal once the configuration is added.
 If done, information related to the cost of the product is posted.